BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Introduction

 {\textbf{Prompt Injection and Current Defenses.}} The new interaction model, based on natural language prompts, introduces a critical security risk: prompt injection attacks.
 Often described as the \say{SQL injection} of AI, prompt injection is recognized as the top threat in the OWASP 2025 Top 10 for LLMs.
 Prompt injection exploits LLMs’ inability to distinguish legitimate user instructions from malicious commands embedded in input.
 These attacks can manipulate system prompts to leak private data, execute malicious code via tool interfaces, or generate harmful content.
-With emerging technologies like Model Context Protocol (MCP) servers and autonomous agents, the impact of prompt injection extends beyond text manipulation to arbitrary code execution and potential system compromise~\citep{thehackernewsZeroClickVulnerability}.
-Organizations and researchers have developed various defense mechanisms against these attacks~\citep{abdelnabi2025get, abdelnabi2025llmail}.
-Furthermore, more than one defenses are deployed to enhance security within a compliance boundary~\citep{abdelnabi2025llmail}.
+With emerging technologies like Model Context Protocol (MCP) and autonomous agents, the impact of prompt injection extends beyond text manipulation to arbitrary code execution and potential system compromise~\cite{thehackernewsZeroClickVulnerability}.
+Organizations and researchers have developed various defense mechanisms against these attacks~\cite{abdelnabi2025get, abdelnabi2025llmail}.
+Furthermore, more than one defense is deployed to enhance security within a compliance boundary~\cite{abdelnabi2025llmail}.
 However, a critical limitation stems directly from privacy regulations that prevent the sharing of user prompts between compliance boundaries (i.e., services).
-These regulations force each defense mechanism to operate in isolation, which in turn hinders cross-service threat intelligence and limits visibility.

 {\textbf{Motivation and Problem Statement.}} The current defense paradigm is compartmentalized, with each service responding independently to detected attacks.
-When a new attack vector is identified (typically through media reports, user complaints, or post-breach analysis) security teams patch their systems (e.g., update prompts classifiers).
+When a new attack vector is identified (typically through media reports, user complaints, or post-breach analysis), security teams patch their systems (e.g., update prompts classifiers).
 However, this knowledge remains confined to the affected service.
-Furthermore, attacks are inevitable because existing defenses are probabilistic and can be bypassed~\citep{Debenedetti2025defeating, costa2025securingaiagentsinformationflow}.
+Furthermore, attacks are inevitable because existing defenses are probabilistic and can be bypassed~\cite{Debenedetti2025defeating, costa2025securingaiagentsinformationflow}.
 Thus, organizations need retrospective systems to pinpoint the perpetrator and timing of incidents.